varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 start
       Start the Varnish cache process if it is not already running.

-stats
-      Show summary statistics.

-      All the numbers presented are totals since server startup; for a better idea of the current situation, use the varnishstat(1) utility.

 status
       Check the status of the Varnish cache process.